About

 -

 My educational path has been anything but linear.
-I began studying marketing at Northern Michigan University, only to quickly realize the field wasn’t a fit for me though, ironically, it has played a much larger role in my career than I ever anticipated.
+I began studying Marketing at Northern Michigan University, only to quickly realize the field wasn’t a fit for me though, ironically, it has played a much larger role in my career than I ever anticipated.

 I then transferred to Michigan Technological University to pursue Scientific and Technical Communication, with the goal of writing manuals for Volvo.
 I loved the program, but the global pandemic had other plans for me.

 Determined to finish my degree, I transferred again this time to the University of Wisconsin Extended Campus completing my studies online while working as a content writer for a winter sports startup.
 It was during this time that I discovered Sustainability Management, a field that truly resonated with me.
 I loved its intersectional approach and its focus on solving the real-world challenges we face today.
 What excites me most is how it blends persuasive communication and scientific rigor with grounded business practices.
-As a natural systems thinker, this field and program felt so right for me. hey say the third time’s the charm.
+As a natural systems thinker, this field and program felt so right for me.

 -